Home · Blog · Economics & Policy · · Updated Oct 22, 2025 · 6 min read

 - Circulating Supply: Estimated 4 – 6 % of total, with the remainder locked in governance, liquidity, or ecosystem reserves

-- Market Value: Unchanged — repackaging affects display units only
+- Market Value: Unchanged — denomination affects display units only

 Just like a stock split, this adjustment improves usability while preserving every holder’s proportional value.